Please Wait a Moment

 Personal demographics:

-• 84% identify as white, 5% as Black or African American, 5% as Hispanic or Latino, 2% as Asian and 1% as multi-racial.
+• 83% identify as white, 6% as Hispanic or Latino, 5% as Black or African American, 2% as Asian, 1% as American Indian or Alaska Native and 1% as multi-racial.

 School system demographics: